We have neglected the truth that a good farmer is a craftsman of the highest order, a kind of artist.” ~ Wendell Berry

 In my mind this is a model farm to fork structure.
 One where you know your grower, where you can say with certainty that the ingredients for your dish were cultivated locally and in a way that is environmentally friendly.
 In this instance, the transportation and ecological costs to get the produce from the farm to your plate are minimal.
-Eating and sipping at restaurants that you know are sourcing from nearby farms is one of the best examples of living sustainably and it’s a fantastic way for us as individuals to champion a healthy food system.
+Eating and sipping at restaurants that you know are sourcing from nearby farms is one of the finest examples of dining sustainably and it’s a sensible way for us as individuals to champion a healthy food system.
 I’ve said it before, and I will keep saying it…We vote for a healthier planet one choice at a time.
 I envision a world where the caretakers of our food supply are increasingly revered by consumers.

 “Every one is impossible without the farmers and producers that make each menu possible” ~ Bartmann Group Website

 *Riverbend Farm has been owned by Greg and Mary Reynold’s for 25 years.
 They supply produce for local restaurants, CSA subscriptions, schools and food co-ops.
 Tony credits Greg as an extremely valuable mentor.